An understanding of how personal data is used and shared is a key part of building people’s digital skills.

 Our Your Data, Your Rights project explores people’s attitudes towards their personal data and what knowledge and skills they need to make informed, safe decisions about how their data is managed.

 We co-designed a survey with the Corsham community and subject matter experts in partnership with MyLife Digital as part of the Discovery stage for this programme.
 The survey asked people what they thought about their personal data and how it is used by the organisations that they share it with, as well as what they knew about their data rights and how to use them.

-Overall, our research shows that most people lack essential knowledge about their personal data, and how organisations collect and use it.
+Overall, our research showed that most people lack essential knowledge about their personal data, and how organisations collect and use it.
 However, they care a lot about this, are very interested in their data rights and want more information.
-You can read more about what we learned in our results by clicking the button below.
+You can read more about what we learned on our Your Data, Your Rights results page.